nairul/mathhammer/README.md

 # App TO DO
   ~~1) Target user input values in app.js~~
   ~~2) Add simple calc functions to js (Hits, Wounds, Damage, DPP).
-Remove all calcs from html~~
+Remove all calcs from html~~ 2.5) How do we access data from specific models?
+Constructor function in ctrl?
   3) Familiarize myself with graphs.
-How do we access data from specific models?
   4) Add advanced options - rerolls & modifiers
   5) Add model-grouping functionality
   6) Wireframe